-“No diet can ‘cure’ arthritis, and there are no particular diets or specific types of food that will make arthritis better or worse,” says Martin Lau, Arthritis Action’s Services Development Manager & Dietitian.
-“Instead, the aim should primarily be to strive for a normal body weight if carrying more than you should, and eating a well-balanced, varied diet.
-Fruit and vegetables contain high levels of vitamins and antioxidants which are essential for staying in good health, not to mention the high fibre content which is helpful for our gut bacteria.”
+There is no single diet that can ‘cure’ arthritis.
+The aim should be to have a normal body weight if you are overweight and eating a well-balanced diet.
+Fruit and vegetables contain high levels of vitamins and antioxidants which are essential for staying in good health, not to mention the high fibre content which is helpful for our gut bacteria.

 Eating a balanced, nutritionally rich diet will help keep your body healthy and prevent further damage to the joints.
 Foods such as green leafy vegetables, nuts, fatty fish like salmon, and fruits like oranges and blueberries can help reduce inflammation in the body, which can improve the symptoms of arthritis.
 Foods containing vitamins A, C and E may also be able to help prevent further joint damage.

 When we think of diets, our mind tends to go to restrictive, low calorie fads which are hard to maintain, or diets which exclude certain food groups entirely and may be difficult to manage long term.
 You shouldn’t have a diet that you’re struggling to maintain, or one which makes you feel lethargic, hungry or otherwise dissatisfied.